 What You Need to Know About Electronic Documentation

 They are digital versions of the paper charts in an office.
-One takes it a step further.
-EHRs are built on sharing information with other health care providers, such as laboratories and specialists, so they contain information from all the clinicians involved in the patient’s care.
+However, one takes it a step further.
+EHRs are built on sharing information with other healthcare providers, such as laboratories and specialists, so they contain information from all the clinicians involved in the patient’s care.

 The old way of managing your data with reams of paper is no longer efficient.
 In fact, it could be costing your facility time and money.
 Weak program documentation could result in reduced scoring, resulting in funding loss until your program is brought up to code.